The Kahnawake Gaming Commission

 Licensed Online Gambling Sites

-As of November 4, 2015, the Kahnawake Gaming Council has offered gaming licenses to 98 different Internet gambling operators.
+Since November 4, 2015, the Kahnawake Gaming Council has granted gaming licenses to 98 separate online gambling entities.
 I linked to the list, because it would be unwieldy to list all of them in the body of this article and because the list changes on occasion.
 A number of the most famous gambling sites in the world are licensed by Kahnawake.

-For instance, Bovada (formerly Bodog) is licensed by the GGC.
-Bovada/Bodog is the world famous sportsbook, casino, and poker site founded as a Canadian company by Calvin Ayre in 1994.
+For example, the GGC licenses Bovada (formerly Bodog).
+Bovada/Bodog is the world-famous sportsbook, casino, and poker site founded in 1994 as a Canadian company by Calvin Ayre.
 Ayre sold Bodog in 2007.
-After the Bodog domain was seized by the U.S. government, the business changed its name to Bovada and continues to operate its massive community of gamblers to this day.
+After the U.S. government seized the Bodog domain, the business changed its name to Bovada and continues to operate its enormous community of gamblers to this day.

 Kahnawake Official Logo